Perched high on the hill over the Moselle River in the picturesque town of Cochem is the beautiful Reichsburg Cochem Castle.

 - Mespelbrunn Castle| 233 km – 145 miles away | Address: Schloßallee, 63875 Mespelbrunn, Germany

 Another one of our favorite castles is Lichtenstein Castle if you can tie this into your trip you should It is 4 hours away from Cochem Castle so not easily tied in the same day.

 - Taste Some Cochem Wines – The hills surrounding the Cochem Castle are covered in vineyards.
 After visiting the famous castle slow down and sip some regional wine from the Mossel Valley and the town of Cochem.

 - Visit the Senfmühle – Another local must is the historical mustard mill or in German “Senfmühle”.
 This mill has been grinding mustard seeds for over 200 years and is thought to be one of the oldest in Europe.
 While you are there of course pick up some mustard to bring home to remember your time in Cochem.

 - Take a Ride on the Mosel-Wein-Express – A great way to explore the town of Cochem is by this small street train that brings you to many of the town’s top attractions with a bit of narration for less than 5 Euros.

 Where to stay near Cochem Castle

 We suggest staying at a hotel nearby so you can get to take your time at Cochem & Eltz Castle (nearby) and get there early in the morning to beat the crowds.
 There are several cute hotels in the area that are the perfect place to rest your head between castles in Germany.

-Also check Airbnb, as there are some really cute German houses and even castles for rent.
+Also check Vrbo, as there are some really cute German houses and even castles for rent.
 You can rent an entire house with 6 beds and a sauna for less than a standard hotel room.
-On our last trip to Germany, we only stayed in Airbnbs and 3 were German castle Airbnb.
-Click here for $40 off your Airbnb!

 Don’t Forget to Pin Me for Later!